-- Processed lawfully, fairly and in a transparent manner. - Collected for specified, explicit and legitimate purposes. - Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed. - Accurate and, where necessary, kept up to date. - Kept for no longer than is necessary for the purposes for which it is processed.
+• Processed lawfully, fairly and in a transparent manner.

-Processed in a way that ensures it is appropriately secure.
+- Collected for specified, explicit and legitimate purposes. - Adequate, relevant and limited to what is necessary to fulfil the purposes for which it is processed. - Accurate and, where necessary, kept up to date. - Kept for no longer than is necessary for the purposes for which it is processed. - Processed in a way that ensures it is appropriately secure.

-This policy sets out how the school aims to comply with these principles.
+This policy sets out how the Trust and its schools aim to comply with these principles.

-7. Collecting personal data
+7. Collecting Personal Data